-At the end of the transition period UK Sanctions will come into force through UK Law.
-The UK will implement several sanctions regimes through regulations under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act).
-This act will provide the legal basis for the UK to impose and update sanctions after the transition period.
+As from 31 December 2020 British sanctions will apply through UK Law.
+The UK has implemented several sanctions regimes under the Sanctions and Anti-Money Laundering Act 2018 (the British Sanctions Act).
+This act provides the legal basis for the UK to impose and update sanctions after Brexit.

 While pursuing independent sanctions policies imposed by their respective foreign policies, the UK and EU announced to exchange information and the possibility of adopting sanctions that are mutually reinforcing.
 However, the UK sanctions may differ and set additional and/or alternative requirements.
 Individuals and legal entities should check new UK legislation and ensure to comply.